trewknowledge/GDPR/README.txt

 * Moved partials to templates so they can be overwritten by themes.
 * Fix issue where some modals would not close.
 * Fix issue where tapping the X on modals would jump.
-* Enabling use of some html tags in some of the textareas like privacy excerpt and so on.

 = 2.1.0 =